Shanks0465/SegViz/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To start segmenting your images, get a local copy up and running follow these simple steps.

 ### Prerequisites